 - 1 teaspoon of red curry paste

-- Approx. 2-3 cups or more of plant milk, such as almond or coconut milk (animal milk is fine if you are not worried about the vegan aspect).
+- Approx. 2-3 cups of milk.
+You can use any unsweetened plant milk, such as almond, cashew, or coconut milk or use animal milk if you are not vegan.
 I like this super creamy so I go light on the milk.

 - In a large bowl, combine the carrots, 2 tablespoons of the coconut oil, and the orange essence.